msft-mirror-aosp/platform.external.nos.host.android/README.md

 Android communicates with Nugget apps in order to implement security related HALs.
 Currently, those HALs are Keymaster, Weaver and OemLock.

-## libnos

-libnos offers the `NuggetClient` interface that should be used by the HALs.
-`AppClient` is a wrapper around a `NuggetClient` for talking to a specific app.

-Nugget can be implemented on a number of chips with different drivers so the NuggetClient interface must be implemented for the hardware in use.
-This interface also allows proxing via a synchronizing service and injecting mocks for testing.

 ### Services

 Apps that define a protobuf service will have an app interface class